relaycorp/letro-server/docs/contact-pairing.md

 1. The two parties exchange [_pairing requests_](#contact-pairing-request).
 The order in which requests are received is irrelevant, as the server will wait until both have been received before exchanging them.
 2. The two parties exchange [_pairing authorisations_](#contact-pairing-authorisation).
 The order in which authorisations are received is irrelevant, as the server will forward them as they are received.

+Note that pairing requests are signed with [VeraId](https://veraid.net), and therefore it is impossible for the server to forge or tamper with them.
+Worst case scenario, if the server were compromised, it could only prevent pairing requests from being forwarded.

 The diagram below illustrates the process above:

 ![Contact pairing diagram](./assets/contact-pairing.svg)